HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/controlling_access/working_with_resource_permission/h_rperm_settings.md

----
-id: h_rperm_settings
-title: Configuring the Resource Permissions portlet
+# Configuring the Resource Permissions portlet
----